-Holly has a strong and developing practice in all areas of criminal law.
-She is a CPS Level Two Prosecutor and regularly appears in Crown Court hearings, appeals and trials.
-She is available to accept publicly and privately funded instructions in all areas of criminal law for both the prosecution and the defence.
+Holly has quickly developed a strong practice in all areas of criminal law.
+She is a CPS Level Two Prosecutor and regularly appears in the Crown Court on behalf of both the Prosecution and Defence.

 Holly adopts a clear and robust approach in court and is adept at looking ahead in any case in order to plan for a range of eventualities.
 She is known for her calm and approachable manner when dealing with clients and witnesses.
 She has experience dealing with vulnerable clients and witnesses and has completed the Vulnerable Witness Advocacy Training course, which focuses on training for Ground Rules Hearings, child witnesses and cases that fall within the Section 28 pilot scheme (video-recorded cross-examination).

-- R v Hutchinson– Teesside Crown Court- 4 day trial involving Assault Occasioning Actual Bodily Harm on a Prison officer by a prisoner serving a sentence of Imprisonment for Public Protection.
+- R v Hutchinson– Defended in a 4 day trial involving Assault Occasioning Actual Bodily Harm on a Prison officer by a prisoner serving a sentence of Imprisonment for Public Protection.

-- R v Smith– Leeds Crown Court- 2 day Attempt Burglary trial involving various written and oral legal arguments on admissibility of evidence and PACE breaches.
+- R v Smith– Defended in a 2 day Burglary trial involving various written and oral legal arguments on admissibility of evidence and PACE breaches.

-- R v HUSSAIN– Leeds Crown Court- successfully overturned an appeal against conviction on a domestic violence matter in which the defendant was originally sentenced to custody.
+- R v Hussain– successfully overturned an appeal against conviction on a domestic violence matter in which the defendant was originally sentenced to custody.

 Contact Holly’s clerks